-- A successful review for promotion in professorial rank is considered comprehensive and comparable to posttenure review; the successful promotion will restart the individual's five-year "clock" for the next post-tenure review. - A successful selection and appointment to a different KSU position as a result of a competitive national search and screening process is considered comprehensive and comparable to post-tenure review; the appointment will restart the individual's five-year clock for the next post-tenure review. - As is presently the case in eligibility for tenure or promotion consideration, a leave of absence taken during one or more terms of the nine-month academic year may exclude that year from being counted on the fiveyear clock for post-tenure review, deferring the next scheduled review accordingly by a year. - The Provost may waive a scheduled post-tenure review for a faculty member whose written notification of retirement is formally accepted and is effective within the two-year period immediately following the next scheduled post-tenure review. - Faculty members serving in administrative positions, including interim administrative positions, will have their post-tenure review clock reset at the end of the administrative appointment.
+- A successful review for promotion in professorial rank is considered comprehensive and comparable to posttenure review; the successful promotion will restart the individual's five-year "clock" for the next post-tenure review. - A successful selection and appointment to a different KSU position as a result of a competitive national search and screening process is considered comprehensive and comparable to post-tenure review; the appointment will restart the individual's five-year clock for the next post-tenure review. - As is presently the case in eligibility for tenure or promotion consideration, a leave of absence taken during one or more terms of the nine-month academic year may exclude that year from being counted on the fiveyear clock for post-tenure review, deferring the next scheduled review accordingly by a year. - The Provost may waive a scheduled post-tenure review for a faculty member whose written notification of retirement is formally accepted and is effective within the two-year period immediately following the next scheduled post-tenure review. - The five-year clock for post-tenure review will be restarted in the year in which an individual has completed successfully a formal faculty development plan. - Based on BoR policy (BoR Policy Manual 8.3.5.4 and USG Academic & Student Affairs Handbook 4.7), administrators who have tenure and who may also have some teaching responsibilities are not subject to posttenure review as long as their duties are administrative in nature (greater than 50% of their workload is administrative in function).
+Faculty members serving in administrative positions, including interim administrative positions, will have their post-tenure review clock reset at the end of the administrative appointment.